ubports/docs.ubports.com/humanguide/layout/app-main-view.rst

 App main view
 =============

 When an app starts, shows a generic splash screen (as in the image) or a custom one, then the main view.

 .. figure:: /_static/images/humanguide/Splash-Main.png
    :alt: Splash-Main

    Splash-Main

-The standard parts of an main view or any other page may be:
+The standard parts of a main view or any other page may be:

 Header
 ------